travis-ci/docs-travis-ci-com/source/content/docs/user/languages/clojure.md

 ## Setting up a Clojure project on travis-ci.org

-Clojure projects on travis-ci.org are managed with [Leiningen](https://github.com/technomancy/leiningen), so add the following line to .travis.yml:
+Clojure projects on travis-ci.org are managed with [Leiningen](https://github.com/technomancy/leiningen).
+Typical build then has two operations:

-    before_script: "lein deps"
-    script: "lein test"
+ * lein deps
+ * lein test

 The first command installs the project's [dependencies as listed in the project.clj file](https://github.com/technomancy/leiningen/blob/master/sample.project.clj).
 The second command runs the test suite.
+Projects that find this sufficient can use a very minimalistic .travis.yml file:

+    language: clojure

+If you need more fine-grained setup, specify operations to use in your .travis.yml like this:

+    language: clojure
+    before_script: "lein deps && lein build-jni-extensions"
+    script: "lein test && lein integration-test"

 ## Examples